• Skip to main content

 Quite simply, when your body becomes dehydrated — which means there is inadequate fluid in your tissues and bloodstream — the glucose in your bloodstream becomes more concentrated.

-According to Dr. Roberta Lee at Medicine Daily, 60 percent of your body weight made of water!
+According to Dr. Roberta Lee at Medicine Daily, 60 percent of your body weight is made of water!
 75 percent of your muscle weight is water, and 85 percent of your brain.
 Water is critical to your body functioning fully and properly.

 And It’s easy to drink too little water without being aware of it.